 Since the baseline impeller is fore-loaded, a parametric study is performed by generating two new impeller designs, one with a mid-loaded distribution (LD1) and the other with an aft-loaded distribution (LD2) as shown in Figure 2.

-Figure 2: Blade loading on baseline, LD1 and LD2 impellers
+Figure 2: Blade loading on the baseline, LD1 and LD2 impellers

-Stage CFD analysis is performed on the three impeller designs, and Figure 3 shows the impact of these loading changes on the blade static pressure distribution at the hub, mid-span and the shroud.
-For the baseline case at the shroud suction surface, a sharp dip in pressure can be clearly noticed near the leading edge and this is the chief cause of the cavitation problem.
-It can also be observed that as the loading shifts towards a mid-loaded or aft-loaded distribution, this dip is reduced further and further and therefore, this should lead to improvements in cavitation performance.
+Stage CFD analysis is performed on the three impeller designs, and Figure 3 shows the impact of these loading changes on the blade static pressure distribution at the hub, mid-span and shroud.
+For the baseline case at the shroud suction surface, a sharp dip in pressure can be clearly noticed near the leading edge, and this is the chief cause of the cavitation problem.
+It can also be observed that as the loading shifts towards a mid-loaded or aft-loaded distribution, this dip is reduced further and further.
+Therefore, this should lead to improvements in cavitation performance.

 Figure 3: Static pressure distribution on baseline, LD1 and LD2 impellers

-- Cavitation improvement is confirmed through increase in NPSHR estimate based on power drop.
+- Cavitation improvement is confirmed through an increase in NPSHR estimate based on power drop.